-Austria is one of the most attractive countries in Europe for receiving foreign education.
+Austria is one of the most attractive countries in Europe where foreign students can get high-quality education.
 Austrian educational institutions are annually included in the ranking lists of leading schools, colleges and universities in Europe, which offer their students a secondary and higher education of the highest level.
-That's why several thousand foreign students from different countries come to Austria every year, including from Russia.
+That's why several thousand foreign students from different countries come to Austria every year.

 And of course, if you really go to Austria, it is better to go to the capital of this country - the magnificent Vienna.
 This city has repeatedly been recognized as the best among other capitals of the world in terms of such factors as the level and comfort of living and the architectural beauty of the city.
 In addition, Vienna has for many years already been an honorary status of the political and cultural center of Europe.
 And there really is something to see, from medieval castles, palaces and fortresses to more modern buildings and places: the Schönbrunn Palace, the Vienna Opera, the St. Stephen's Cathedral, the Museum of Art History, the Danube Tower and many others.